gavinbarron/ghuntley/content/notes/user-stories.md

 ---
 layout: notes
-title: User stories
+title: user stories
-tags:
-  - agile
 ---

-# Independent
+# independent

 Stories should be self-contained and no inherent dependency on another user stories.